Fear of the unknown, fear of uncomfortable truths,

 WINTER SOLDIER DVD

-These people are to be pitied for their willingness to make judgments without knowledge of the facts,
+These people are to be pitied for their willingness to make

 for making assumptions without personal witness,